KPGAData/AI-10Q-Bot/chainlit.md

-# Paul Graham Essays Bot
+# AirBnB 10K Chat

-### I am your personal assistant that can advise you on investing and silicon valley.
-I have built my knowledge from essays by Paul Graham.
+### I am your personal assistant that can help answer questions about AirBnB 10K filing